 You have to do it though, as driving on worn tires with little tread left is unsafe and can leave you stranded on the side of the road.
 You should plan on spending at minimum a few hundred dollars to buy a set of tires and have them installed on your vehicle.

-If you’re getting ready to buy new tires, follow our step-by-step guide on the following to find out how to choose tires that will work on your car, match your driving style, and not break the bank.
+If you’re getting ready to buy new tires, follow our step-by-step guide to find out how to choose tires that will work on your car, match your driving style, and not break the bank.

 1) Determine if You Need New Tires